koinos/koinos-docs/docs/quickstart/contract-developer-guide.md

 ## Official SDKs

-There are currently two officially supported SDKs for building Koinos contracts: Assemblyscript and C++
+There are currently two officially supported SDKs for building Koinos contracts: AssemblyScript and C++

-## Assemblyscript SDK
+## AssemblyScript SDK

 ### Creating new contracts with the Assemblyscript SDK